ItamarSmirra/React-Meilisearch/README.md

 export default InfiniteScrollExample;
 ```
 The default behavior of the fetchMore result is to concat the result hits with the previous data hits.<br>
 You can override this behavior by giving the fetchMore an alternative updateResult callback.
-Be sure you are returning the new data value.
+Make sure you are returning the new data value.
 ```javascript
 const updateResult = (prev, fetchMoreResult) => {
     console.log('I am overriding the default updateResult function');